-Jogging and running are aerobic exercises that give the body positive health benefits such as weight loss and decreasing blood pressure levels.
+Jogging and running are aerobic exercises that give the body positive health benefits such as weight loss and decreased blood pressure levels.
 Both are beneficial but require different body techniques.
 Running needs more speed and power and is more intense.
 On the other hand, jogging has a slower pace and involves more muscle use.
-In order to fully reap the array of benefits jogging entails, you need to strategically jog.
-Here’s how-:

 The head is an important body part when jogging or running.
 It can be heavy and drag a person down when proper posture is not achieved.
 The body including the head should be relaxed and erect.
 The head should face straight forward and not down as this will make it heavier with gravity.